billsix/cprogrammingbook/doc/07-Preprocessor.rst

     #include NAME

-There is no problem with implementation defined behaviour here, but the paths searched are different, as explained above.
+There is no problem with implementation defined behavior here, but the paths searched are different, as explained above.

 For the first case, what happens is that the token